-What Motivates People to Practice?
+What Motivates People to Practice Over Time?

 Over the past few months, I've been preparing for a research study on fear, action, and movement.
 Due to Covid-19 social distancing restrictions, I've had to pause this project as the next step involves close proximity with research participants.